 -Rebecca Moses – Baltimore, MD

-Very impressed with organization.
+Very impressed with the organization.
 I feel everyone was excited about the information and really invited the questions.

 -Vanessa Beachner, PT – Raytown, MO

-Having the instructors walk through lab line by line was very helpful.
+Having the instructors walk through a lab line by line was very helpful.
 Great to have so many teacher assistants with lab.
 All have excellent knowledge.

 -Nadia Sanchez, DPT - Chesapeake City, MD